willtajer/latinHAM/README.md

 ## Deployment

-The game is deployed on Siteground and can be accessed at [36.willtajer.com](https://36.willtajer.com).
+The game is deployed on my website and can be accessed at [latinham.willtajer.com](https://latinham.willtajer.com).

 To deploy the game: